mongodb/docs-relational-migrator/source/includes/fact-data-prep-oracle-step1.rst

 #.
 Grant select permissions to the service account:

-   The required permission for the service account depends on whether the tables are owned by the service account used to run the sync job.
+   The required permission for the service account depend on whether the tables are owned by the service account used to run the sync job.
-   To check table ownership you can run the following query:
+   To check table ownership run the following query:

    .. code-block:: sql
       :copyable: true